My Purpose? Fine-Tuned Earth

 Why has life only been found on Earth so far?

 Dr Hugh Ross outlines the uniqueness of planet Earth as the ‘Goldilocks Planet’.
-He lists twenty unrelated “ideal-time windows” that have to arise simultaneously for complex life forms to exist (i.e. ideal sun luminosity, atmospheric oxygen content, formation of adequate continental land mass, optimal location in the Milky Way spiral arm, etc.) There is nothing in Physics to suggest that all these factors should hit their ideal-time window at the same point in history, yet they do – ideal land mass shouldn’t have any correlation with the luminosity of the sun for instance and yet they line up just in time for humanity to arise.
-All of these “ideal-time windows” take billions of years of 'just right' conditions to come to fruition.
+He lists twenty unrelated essentials that have to arise simultaneously for complex life forms to exist (i.e. ideal sun luminosity, atmospheric oxygen content, formation of adequate continental land mass, optimal location in the Milky Way spiral arm, etc.) Each of these 20 unrelated essentials require 'just right' conditions to come to fruition.

-Our sun must have had a gravitational encounter with some large stars, which operated like a high velocity slingshot and expelled us far into the safe zone.
-Our sun was flung between two spiral arms of the galaxy, which caused it to orbit around the centre of the galaxy at almost the same pace as the rotations of the spiral arms; we pass across the spiral arms once every billion years, which is a volatile experience not to be desired!
+Our sun is positioned between two spiral arms of the galaxy, which cause it to orbit around the centre of the galaxy at almost the same pace as the rotations of the spiral arms.

-You may think this isn’t the optimal position if we still have to pass through them at times.
-However, if the Sun was positioned equidistant between two spiral arms (so it never had to cross them at all) it would be subject to mean-motion resonance which would prohibit life in its solar system.
+You may think this isn’t the optimal position if we don't match the spiral arm rotations exactly.
+However, if the Sun was positioned equidistant between two spiral arms it would be subject to mean-motion resonance which would prohibit life in its solar system.

-This explains why we have such a gigantic moon for the size of our planet.
-Its 50x bigger than any other moon in the solar system when compared to the mass of the planetary body it orbits.
+We have such a gigantic moon for the size of our planet.
+Its x50 bigger than any other moon in the solar system when compared to the mass of the planetary body it orbits.
 Ours is not an ordinary moon; it has many functions (tidal and seasonal regulation for instance) which are necessary for sustaining life.
+This is an anomaly that Science is at a loss to explain.
+Genesis records an answer however - God created our unique planet and its unusual moon to sustain life.

-Through this improbable chain of events, we wind up with 4x more phosphorous than we would see on other similar bodies in our universe.
+The Earth has x4 more phosphorous than we would expect to see on other similar bodies in our universe.
 Phosphorous is crucial for life.
-Fluorine is also vital for life and we have 50x more than expected on other earth-type planets.
+Fluorine is also vital for life, and we have x50 more than expected on other earth-type planets.

-Sulphur, we’ve got 60x LESS than other earth-type planets and compared to other planets in our solar system.
-Sulphur is extremely acidic and not conducive to life in high quantities: Mars has 60x more than we do.
-We have 1200x less carbon than we would expect; too much carbon gives you a thick atmosphere which traps too much heat and doesn’t let in enough light.
+Sulphur, we’ve got x60 LESS than other earth-type planets and compared to other planets in our solar system.
+Sulphur is extremely acidic and not conducive to life in high quantities: Mars has x60 more than we do.
+We have x1200 less carbon than we would expect; too much carbon gives you a thick atmosphere which traps too much heat and doesn’t let in enough light.

-This is the final paraphrase of John 3:16 I shall present: “For God so loved the world that He lovingly hand-crafted the Earth over a period of 4.5 billion years, leading it through an improbable chain of events to place it in just the right part of the Galaxy; packed with necessary materials for life, in spite of the fleeting time allocated to it”.
+This is the final paraphrase of John 3:16 I shall present: “For God so loved the world that He lovingly hand-crafted the Earth, leading it through an improbable chain of events, to place it in just the right part of the Galaxy, packed with necessary materials for life."

 Some sceptics conclude that the Goldilocks Phenomenon of a finely-tuned universe is mere coincidence.
 Of course the universe looks remarkable, with all the 'just right' parameters having been met for life – if it had missed the mark we wouldn’t be here marvelling over the details!
 We weren’t around to view the near-infinite attempts that the Multiverse churned through in order to hit on one that could facilitate life.
 The Multiverse isn’t directed by any grand intellect in the sky – it just has infinite time to its advantage, so can generate every conceivable universe that operates along every possible combination of parameters until, hey presto, ours arrives; life flourishes and we think Wow – what are the chances of that?!
 There must be some grand purpose behind it!